Please Log in or Register

 Sukhoi delivered Su-34′s to the Russian Air Force

 Today four serial Su-34 frontline bombers went up in the sky from the runway airport of the Novosibirsk Aircraft Production Association (NAPO) and off to the place of their deployment at the air base in Voronezh.
 Two more aircraft will arrive there in the next few days.
-The aircraft delivery is ...
+The aircraft delivery is carried out in the framework of the five-year state contract signed in 2008 to supply 32 Su-34 frontline bombers ...

 Category: Russian Aviation